Skip to Content

 Christmas in Edinburgh

-One of our favorite winter destinations has to be Edinburgh.
-The cold, wintery days provide the perfect mood for exploring the ancient buildings, and streets that weave their way through the city.
+One of my favorite winter destinations has to be Edinburgh.
+The cold, wintery days provide the perfect mood for exploring the ancient buildings and streets that weave their way through the city.

 There is something about walking the cobbled streets, wrapped up in your winter clothes, that really adds to the atmosphere.
-Our recommendations include a visit to the Scotch Whisky Experience.
+My recommendations include a visit to the Scotch Whisky Experience.

 For starters, a few drams of whiskey is a really good way to keep those winter chills at bay.
 The Edinburgh Castle is also a must-see, especially for first-time visitors.

 One of the best things to do, however, is to book yourself onto a ghost tour.
-We went on a tour that took us through Greyfriars Kirkyard which is apparently one of the most haunted places in the city.
+I was on a tour that took me through Greyfriars Kirkyard, which is apparently one of the most haunted places in the city.

-Wrapped up in our winter best, we trudged through the graveyard with only a torch to light the way.
+Wrapped up in my winter best, I trudged through the graveyard with only a torch to light the way.
 The frosty winter air adds to the chilling atmosphere of the tour.

-For food during your Edinburgh stay, we recommend trying a deep-fried Mars Bar.
+For food during your Edinburgh stay, I recommend trying a deep-fried Mars Bar.
 This artery-clogging delicacy invented in Scotland might just beat haggis on the weirdness scale.

-And of course, all those extra calories will help with the cold weather.
-Mind you we certainly don’t recommend having more than one!
+And, of course, all those extra calories will help with the cold weather.
+Mind you, I certainly don’t recommend having more than one!

 Lizzie at Wanderlust and Life